JavaScript is required

 Sometimes Italians use the future tense to give firm instructions or commands, especially in formal writing or rules.

-Using the present tense as a future substitute
+Using the present tense to talk about the future in Italian

 Italian speakers regularly use the present tense when talking about future events, especially when the timing is clear from context or when discussing scheduled events.
 This happens way more in Italian than in English.